Page navigation

 About the project

-Since 2018, the consortium comprised of NewClimate Institute and other leading research institutions, has released a series of “global aggregation” reports at key climate summits and policy fora.
+Since 2018, the consortium has released a series of “global aggregation” reports at key climate summits and policy fora.

 For example, the consortium released its 2019 Global Aggregation Update Report at the UN Secretary-General’s Climate Summit in September 2019.
 The report showed that sub/non-state climate action could play a crucial role in limiting global warming to 2°C or lower, if these actions were fully implemented.
 The report also made significant direct knowledge contributions to the United Nations Framework Convention on Climate Change (UNFCCC) process and became the basis for Clause 29 in the COP25 decision, which requested the UNFCCC secretariat to “continue engaging with non-Party stakeholders and enhancing the effectiveness of the Non-State Actor Zone for Climate Action platform, including the tracking of voluntary action”.